Create your own Summer School 2018

 The best proposals will be approved by an evaluating committee composed of representatives from EPFL, ETH Zürich and the four Research Institutes of the ETH Domain.

-The ETH board funds are aimed to sponsor new winter/summer schools.
-Proposals for courses that already took place in 2015 or 2016 will still be considered but priority will be given to non-existing winter/summer schools.
-If an existing winter/summer school is accepted for funding by the ETH board, the latter will only cover expenses of participants from institutions of the ETH domain.
+The ETH board funds are aimed to sponsor new Summer Schools.
+Proposals for courses that already took place in previous years might still be considered but priority will be given to non-existing Summer Schools.
+If an existing Summer School is accepted for funding by the ETH board, the latter will only cover expenses of participants from institutions of the ETH domain.

 Steps to follow

-- Form a committee of 2-5 doctoral students from EPFL and ETH Zürich
+- Form a committee of 2-5 doctoral students from both, EPFL and ETH Zürich

-- Chose a topic that you find important to explore
+- Choose a topic that you find important to explore

 - Prepare a 2 - 7 day programme